A Private Placement Memorandum – PPM

 The items in a PPM most often include the following items.
 However, the sequence of information varies by the company.

-Disclaimers and other Legalese –This is the mumbo jumbo many people will gloss over, but is likely required by law.
+This is the mumbo jumbo many people will gloss over but is likely required by law.
 This can include information for people in specific states in what is known as jurisdictional legends.